Finding the Best Places to Retire Since 2006!

 Mercy Regional Medical Center (82 beds) is a Level III Trauma Center and has won awards for patient safety excellence and overall patient experience excellence.
 It accepts Medicare patients and is accredited by the Joint Commission.

-Summers are glorious but short, with temperatures in the 60s and 70s.
+Summers are glorious but short, with temperatures in the 60s, 70s and 80s.
 Winters are cold, with temperatures in the teens, 20s and 30s.
 On average, the area receives 68 inches of snow and 19 inches of rain each year.
 Humidity is practically non-existent.
-The sun shines 270 days of the year.
-The air quality is outstanding.

 Recommended as a Retirement Spot?
 Mostly Yes | Is Colorado Tax-Friendly for Retirement?
 Yes

 With its gorgeous setting, outstanding outdoor recreation, good medical facilities and good senior programs, Durango has a lot going for it.
-The long winters, remote location and tourist-clogged streets should be considered, though, before making the retirement move here.
+The long winters and remote location should be considered, though, before making the retirement move here.

 Similar to California, the Colorado area was surrendered to the United States in 1848 at the end of the Mexican-American War.
 It did not become a state until 1876, 100 years after the nation's birth.